 Work Backwards to Figure Out Your Revenue Goals

-Now that you have a sense of what it will cost to open and maintain your dance studio, it’s time to rustle up the revenue to make it happen!
-That is, it’s time to work backwards and see how many classes you’d need to fill or students you’d need to register to turn a profit each month.
+Now it’s time to work backwards and see how many classes you’d need to fill or students you need to register to turn a profit each month.

 Decide which classes you’ll offer and what to charge for each.
-Also consider whether you’ll allow people to sign up for classes a la carte or pay for a dance membership on a monthly, semester, or year-round basis—or a combination of these!
+Also consider whether customers will pay for a dance membership on a monthly, semester, or year-round basis—or a combination of these.
 Your goal is to figure out the minimum number of classes and registrations you will need in order to keep your studio in business.

 Set class rates and fees

 Large group dance classes, for example, may cost anywhere from $40-$160 per month for an average of one class per week, but this is a wide range and so doesn’t actually give you the level of detail you need.
-Rather than scouring the web for the average cost of dance classes across the nation, your time will be better spent investigating what other dance schools in your area are actually charging.
+Rather than searching for the average cost of dance classes around the country, you should investigate what dance schools in your area are charging.